Hohenlohe-Kirchberg

-Hohenlohe-Kirchberg was a German County located in northeastern Baden-Württemberg, Germany, around Kirchberg.
-It was ruled by a protestant branch of the Hohenlohe family.
+Hohenlohe-Kirchberg was a German County and later Principality located in northeastern Baden-Württemberg, Germany, around Kirchberg.
+It was ruled by a Protestant branch of the House of Hohenlohe.

 The county of Kirchberg was located between the territories of Brandenburg-Ansbach to the north and east, the Free City of Schwäbisch Hall to the south, and Langenburg (ruled by Hohenlohe-Langenburg) to the west.
 Hohenlohe-Kirchberg was a partition of Hohenlohe-Langenburg.
 It was raised from a County to a Principality in 1764, was mediatised to Bavaria in 1806, and was traded to Württemberg in 1810.

 The Hohenlohe-Kirchberg branch extinguished in 1861 and the castle with its lands was inherited by the princes of Hohenlohe-Oehringen, residing at Öhringen and Neuenstein.
-The castle was sold to a protestant old age home foundation in 1952.
+The castle was sold to a Protestant old age home foundation in 1952.